Down Like That: Commercial performance

 "Down Like That" is considered to mark the beginning of KSI's mainstream success in his career as a recording artist.
 In the United Kingdom, "Down Like That" debuted at number 18 on the UK Singles Chart, making it the fourth highest-placed new entry of that week.
 The song peaked at number 10 in its third week of release, becoming KSI's first song to reach the top 10 of the chart.
 The song also peaked at number three on the UK Hip Hop and R&B Singles Chart in its third week of release.
 KSI reacted to the song's commercial success in the UK, tweeting, "This just shows how powerful the YouTube community is.
 I love this community so much.
 [I've] seen all the posts supporting the song and I can’t thank you all enough.
 I truly know how powerful this community is.
 It’s just all about letting the world [and] mainstream know."
-On 21 February 2020, "Down Like That" was certified silver by the British Phonographic Industry (BPI) for exceeding sales of 200,000 track-equivalent units in the UK, becoming KSI's first release to receive a certification plaque.
-On 27 May 2020, Music Week reported that "Down Like That" has sold 246,453 track-equivalent units in the UK.
+On 21 February 2020, "Down Like That" was certified silver by the British Phonographic Industry (BPI) for exceeding sales of 200,000 track-equivalent units in the UK, becoming KSI's first release to receive a certification plaque, and it has since been certified gold for exceeding sales of 400,000 units.

 In the Republic of Ireland, "Down Like That" debuted at number 32 on the Irish Singles Chart, making it the highest-placed new entry of that week.
 The song peaked at number 26 in its third week of release.
 Elsewhere in Europe, "Down Like That" charted at number 37 in Estonia, number 76 in Greece, number 41 in Latvia, and number 87 in Lithuania.
 The song also placed at number 10 on Billboard's Euro Digital Song Sales chart.
 In Canada, "Down Like That" charted at number 77 on the Canadian Hot 100, becoming KSI's first song to enter the Canadian music charts.
 In the United States, the song earned KSI a spot on Billboard's Emerging Artists chart.